The Magic of Heart-Centered Living

 This is a return.

-Spiritually, a “low vibration” is any state that disconnects you from peace, love, clarity, and truth.
+Spiritually, a low vibration is any state that pulls you away from peace, love, clarity, truth, and inner steadiness.

-Low vibration energy often shows up when something is unresolved, unprocessed, or out of alignment.
+Low vibration energy often shows up when something becomes unresolved, unprocessed, or consistently out of alignment.

 The goal is to notice.

 Sometimes low vibrations are obvious.
-Sometimes they’re subtle.
+Sometimes they are subtle.

 You might notice: